ux-at-icfnext/cleanSlate/_pages/patterns/search.md

 permalink: /patterns/search
 section: Patterns # initial cap required to make menu work
 summary: |
-  Search allows users to search for specific content if they know what search terms to use or can’t find desired content in the main navigation.
+  Search allows users an alternate pathway to content than through main navigation.
+This search widget is often used on header elements, or in page, to start the search journey. _See the [Search Results Template](/templates/search) - for more information on how search functions._

 htmlpath: patterns/header/header.md
 csspath: patterns/header/index.scss